apace100/origins-docs/docs/power_types/ignore_water.md

 [Power Type](../power_types.md)

-Prevents the movement of the player from being affected by water.
+Prevents the movement of the entity that has the power from being affected by water.

 Type ID: `origins:ignore_water`